jtart/react-universal-app/README.md

 #### Parameterized Routing

-uni supports parameterized routing in React Router, and because `getInitialProps` is defined on the route it is a breeze.
+uni supports React Router's parameterized routing.
+As data-fetching is defined on the route, parameterized routing is a breeze, and can be handled very cleanly.

 ```JavaScript
 // app/routes.js